RockinProjex/BiTrophy/README.md

 A beautifully sleek, yet interchangeable user interface with satisfying sounds and graphical effects.

+This app is build for everyone.
+No matter if you're 14 or 41, this app is built for you!

 The add-ons available for the app are opt-in, preventing size issues.
 (A few add-ons are pre-installed, like default theme packs, but these can be disabled and/or deleted with ease)

 Official add-ons provide only the best choices for your app, however you can create your own!
 (Coding knowledge not included)